While active shooter situations are still pretty rare, it’s a phenomenon that does seem to be increasing in regularity.

 BARRICADE: TAKING COVER

-Taking cover means moving yourself away from any possible harm.
+Taking cover means moving away from any possible harm.
 If you can’t safely remove yourself from the situation, the next best option may be to take cover.
 When I say take cover, I don’t mean closing your eyes and hiding behind some tiny little object.

 In the movies, you often see the hero of the story returning fire from behind some ridiculous object like a table, or piece of furniture.
 In real life, these objects provide little if any actual protection from incoming fire.
 There’s a big difference between taking cover behind a solid barrier (like a concrete wall), and hiding behind a chair or table.

 Critics of this option will probably argue that you should never try to attack a shooter.
 But if you’re in a situation where there’s no place to run, and no place to seek cover, what other option do you have?
 Most critics fall silent when asked that question.

 The fact is, in an active shooter situation you often have very few options.
-Laying their frozen in fear does nothing to add to your chances of coming out alive.
+Laying there frozen in fear does nothing to add to your chances of coming out alive.
 If you have no other options, you need to act quickly and decisively to try to take out the shooter.

-If you have a weapon, then hopefully you have trained for this type of situation.
-I’m not going to go into tactics and proper response, because nothing I can write will properly prepare you for the his situation.
+If you have a firearm, then hopefully you have trained for this type of situation.
+I’m not going to go into tactics and proper response because nothing I write will properly prepare you for this situation.
 Only proper training, both physically and mentally, can prepare for this type of encounter.
-Please don’t underestimate the need to properly train yourself in the ways of self defense.
+Please don’t underestimate the need to properly train yourself in the ways of self-defense.

 After the attack, get to safety.